-Claire French (she/her) is a documentary theatre and performance-maker whose work mobilises communities to explore the art of new perspective through storytelling.
+Claire French (she/her) is a performance-maker exploring multilingual documentary theatre and performance.
+Her work mobilises communities to explore the art of new perspective through storytelling.

 Her work is anchored by a photograph of the tent that her father’s family pitched as their first home in Australia, reminding her to notice courage, revere resilience and distrust ceilings.